 If you opt for the Macy’s American Express Card, not only will you receive all the benefits mentioned for the Macy’s store card, but you will also have access to Amex Offers.
-This will provide you with bonus discounts at your favorite retailers and restaurants.
+This will provide you with extra discounts at your favorite retailers and restaurants.

 If you sign up for the Plenti rewards program, you can also get three Plenti points at restaurants and two Plenti points per dollar spent at gas stations and supermarkets and on Macy’s beauty and fragrance items when you link your Macy’s American Express Card to a Plenti account.
 You get one Plenti point per dollar spent everywhere else.
 Plenti is a multi-store loyalty program powered by American Express that anyone — not just American Express cardholders — can sign up for.
 Plenti points can only be earned and redeemed at its retail partners, which include Macy’s, Rite Aid, Expedia and Exxon.
 (There are some restrictions to these offers, so make sure you read the card details for specifics.)